 - Connection to the Martin Luther King Jr. Busway and renovated pedestrian bridge to Westinghouse Park

 - Cultural/performance space with connections to the Afro American Music Institute

-- Playground and multi-purpose courts for various youth activities
+- Playground and green space for various youth activities

 The renovations of Homewood Park will include several public art projects, made possible by the City of Pittsburgh’s Percent for Art program.